wumm-project/wumm-project.github.io/Ontology.md

 projects are collected.
 One of the goals of the project is to transform that information into RDF as __the__ machine readable standard of the Web 3.0 (also called "Semantic Web").
-This is done already for several materials, as e.g., the TRIZ Inventive Standards, the 40 Principles, the TRIZ Body of Knowledge, see the [WUMM Demonstration Site](http://wumm.uni-leipzig.de/index.php) for a first approximation.
+This is done already for several materials, as e.g., the TRIZ Inventive Standards, the 40 Principles, the TRIZ Body of Knowledge.
 The main work is ahead &ndash; to agree upon a consolidated version of all that material.

-See [our more detailed description](OntologyDetails "wikilink") of the RDF sources for an introduction to the RDF vocabulary developed so far.
+See [our more detailed description](WOP-General) of the RDF sources for an introduction to the RDF vocabulary developed so far.
 Note that this information is not necessarily up to date since we use an agile approach to develop the RDF material.

 We provide a [prototypical presentation](http://wumm.uni-leipzig.de/index.php) of most of the RDF material collected so far as proof of the concept.